tanducmai/myportfolio/content/posts/database-logical-design.md

 ### Associations - Multiplicities

-There are three different types of associations (One-to-One, One-to-Many, Many-to-Many) which follow the rules as disscussed in [here](https://tanducmai.com/posts/database-conceptual-design/#multiplicity).
+There are three different types of associations (One-to-One, One-to-Many, Many-to-Many) which follow the rules as discussed in [here](https://tanducmai.com/posts/database-conceptual-design/#multiplicity).

 1. **One-to-One** (`1:1`)